qw2273/Learning-to-Use-Git/README.md

 `+2017-11-01,bicuspid`

 This shows:
-* The command used to produce the output (in this case, diff --git).
+* The command used to produce the output (in this case, `diff --git`).
 In it, `a` and `b` are placeholders meaning "the first version" and "the second version".
 * An index line showing keys into Git's internal database of changes.
 We will explore these in the next chapter.
 * `--- a/report.txt` and `+++ b/report.txt`, wherein lines being removed are prefixed with `-` and lines being added are prefixed with `+`.
 * A line starting with `@@` that tells where the changes are being made.
 The pairs of numbers are `start line` and `number of lines` (in that section of the file where changes occurred).
 This diff output indicates changes starting at line 22 , with 4 lines where there were once 3.
 * A line-by-line listing of the changes with `-` showing deletions and `+` showing additions (we have also configured Git to show deletions in red and additions in green).
 Lines that haven't changed are sometimes shown before and after the ones that have in order to give context; when they appear, they don't have either `+` or `-` in front of them.

+Edit Text
+`nano filename`: open filename for editing (or create it if it doesn't already exist) `Ctrl-K`: delete a line.
+`Ctrl-U`: un-delete a line.
+`Ctrl-O`: save the file ('O' stands for 'output').
+`Ctrl-X`: exit the editor.